What is a work-in-kind (WIK) agreement?

 - the performance of any stage by a due date specified under the WIK agreement, or

 - if the agreement is not wholly performed by the due date, how much of the agreement has been performed.

 - Whether a WIK agreement or a stage of it has been performed by the due date.

 - If a WIK agreement has only been partly performed by the due date, the value of the land or works provided under the agreement.

 The Victorian Planning Authority must notify the Commissioner of State Revenue of its determination.

-A person who has entered into a WIK agreement to meet a GAIC liability is taken to have paid to the Commissioner an amount equivalent to the agreed value of what has been performed, whether wholly, as a stage thereof or only in part.
+Upon receiving the notification from the Victorian Planning Authority, a person who has entered into a WIK agreement to meet a GAIC liability is taken to have paid to the Commissioner an amount equivalent to the agreed value of what has been performed, whether wholly, as a stage thereof or only in part.

 Default of WIK